kuilef/TrustTag/README.md

 - `popup.js`: JavaScript for the settings popup
 - `images/`: Directory containing extension icons
 - `test.html`: Test page for verifying extension functionality
-- `airtable_setup.html`: Guide for setting up Airtable
+- `about.html`: Information about the extension
 - `package.bat`: Script for packaging the extension
+- `GIT_WORKFLOW.md`: Guide for using Git with this project

 ### Customization